trdownie/ucd-cv-website/README.md

 The project is relatively light on features as dictated by what is necessary to achieve the goals of its target users.
 These are laid out here.

 ### **Core Features**
-Three elements have been used throughout to maintain a consistent layout and support the user goal of being able to quickly access the information they require quickly.
+Three elements have been used throughout to maintain a consistent layout and support the user goal of being able to quickly access the information they require.

 The **teaser button** is used on each section (except the last section).
 As the last thing on each page, this prompts the user to click the arrow and follow the website in sequential order, which is my preferred navigation path for the user.